AdvPythonFS25/mobile-health-reporter/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/AdvPythonFS25/mobile-health-reporter.git/HEAD?urlpath=%2Fdoc%2Ftree%2Fmain_pipeline.py)

-Option 2: Running from local machine
+Option 2: Running on your local machine

-Any code interpreter that supports python
+-Any code interpreter that supports python

-Python installed (version 3.7+ recommended).
+-Python installed (version 3.7+ recommended).

-The required CSV files (found in data) EHR_clinic_data.csv
+-The required CSV files (found in data):
+  EHR_clinic_data.csv
   MUA_DATA_2025.csv
   US_City_County_Data.csv

-The required libraries are listed in the requirements.txt file
+-The required libraries. which are listed in the requirements.txt file

-Simply run the main_pipeline.py in your code interpreter the "Summary_Report" spreadsheet will be saved in the same directory as the executed script and the charts and maps will be saved saved in the generated "plots" directory.
+Instructions: Simply run the main_pipeline.py in your code interpreter the "Summary_Report" spreadsheet will be saved in the same directory as the executed script and the charts and maps will be saved saved in the generated "plots" directory.

 # Authors
 Refer to member.txt file.